 Then Cordelia's eyes narrowed with disgust and Xander thought for a second that everything was right in the world.
 "Why do you smell like Vampire?
 And...Dust?"

 And oh, there goes the world again, twisting left and right, giving him quite the sickening feeling of vertigo.

 "Vampires?
 What Vampires?
 There are no Vampires here.
 No vampires of any sort.
 Vampires don't exist, actually, so there!
 And what do you mean I smell like them anyway?"
-Some day's Xander really wishes Willow babble wasn't contagious.
+Some day's Xander really wished Willow babble wasn't contagious.
 This was one of those days.
-And surely his voice wasn't always this high?
+And surely his voice wasn't always that high?

 This is hardly the first time Cordelia Chase has had to stare Xander Harris down.
 As usual, Xander's the first to look away.

 "How do you even know about Vampires?
 I thought you forgot all about them!"
 Xander says, running a hand through his hair in frustration.